superpowers/docs.superpowers-html5.com/pages/en/1_getting-started/2_setting-up-superpowers.md

   to allow (or forward) inbound TCP connections on the port numbers your server is listening on (4237 and 4238 by default).
 </div>

 Once your server is open, <a href="https://www.google.com/search?q=my%20ip" target="_blank">get your public IP address</a> and you can send a link of the form `ip:port` to the people you want to work with (e.g.&nbsp;`1.2.3.4:4237`).
-They can either paste this link in their browser's address bar to join without installing anything or add it to their Superpowers servers list from the launcher.
+They can either paste this link in their browser's address bar to join without installing anything or add it to their Superpowers servers list from the app.

 <div class="note">
   <p>**Make sure to share your public IP address** with those you want to collaborate with. `127.0.0.1` is a special address that always points to the computer you're using it on, so others won't be able to connect to your server with it.